 - Whether or not you will be serving alcohol at the event

-In conclusion, it is always a wise choice to insure any financial investment that you make if possible.
-This is the case for special event coverage.
+It’s always a wise choice to insure any financial investment that you make if possible.
+This is the case for Special Event Coverage.
 Usually, the more successful your event is, the greater the likelihood there will be factors outside of your control.
 As a business owner, it is your responsibility to insure not only your company but also your attendees.

 Event marketing can be a powerful way for any business owner to promote products and services, create and maintain clientele, and build brand awareness.
 Don’t let any possible and unforeseen circumstances derail you or your company from realizing the profits of your event.